-This Plan encourages the continued effort by the Town to improve the waterfront area.
-The establishment of a long-range Waterfront Development Master Plan is encouraged.
+This Plan encourages the continued effort by the Town to improve the waterfront area and supports the establishment of a long-range Waterfront Development Master Plan.
 The policies of this Plan will be amended once a Waterfront Master Plan is completed and accepted by the Town.

-In the interim, the Town has approved a new "Waterfront Mixed Use Neighbourhood" designation (OPA #1) that generally applies to lands along the Park Street corridor between Lansdowne Avenue and Lakeview Lane to permit a broad range of commercial, residential, office and institutional uses.
-The intent of the "Waterfront Mixed Use Neighbourhood" designation is to promote the development of a mix of land uses in the waterfront area, to promote the waterfront area as a destination in the Town and to ensure that new commercial and residential development meets appropriate site design standards and new commercial and residential development are compatible.
+In the interim, the Town has approved a new "Waterfront Mixed Use Neighbourhood" designation that generally applies to lands along the Park Street corridor between Lansdowne Avenue and Lakeview Lane.
+The intent of the "Waterfront Mixed Use Neighbourhood" designation is to:

+- a) promote the development of a mix of commercial, residential, office and institutional lands uses in the waterfront area; - b) promote the waterfront area as a destination in the Town, and - c) ensure that new commercial and residential development meets appropriate site design standards and new commercial and residential development are compatible.

 Furthermore, the Town will continue their efforts to improve publicly accessible parks and trails along the waterfront, including the provision of a linear park system along the waterfront joining the Kingsville dock area with Lakeside Park.